KimCarlsen/homeassistant-NBEConnect/README.md

 This integration should be able to connect to a scotte/RTB V7/V13 controllers (and apparently also aduro pellet hybrid stoves).
 The software is based on the NBE Test program https://github.com/motoz/nbetest by https://github.com/motoz

+The integration is based on work from https://github.com/svanggaard/NBEConnect and https://github.com/Brille783/NBEConnectfyr

 ## Purpose

 To reduce pellet consumption.
 The easiest way to reduce pellet consumption is to turn the pelletboiler off.
 The RTB App/Stokercloud makes it